tzi/chewing-grid.css/README.md

 chewing-grid.css
 ======

 A CSS Grid ideal for **card listing design**.
-For example: tiles, videos and articles listing.
+For example: tiles, videos or articles listing.

 No media queries, yet Chewing Grid will adjust the number of columns depending on the available width and your settings regarding: